salacoste/mcp-n8n-workflow-builder/README.md

 - **/workflows/{id}**: Detailed information about a specific workflow
 - **/executions/{id}**: Detailed information about a specific execution

+### MCP Prompts

+The server offers predefined workflow templates through the prompts system:

+#### Available Prompts
+- **Schedule Triggered Workflow**: Create a workflow that runs on a schedule
+- **HTTP Webhook Workflow**: Create a workflow that responds to HTTP webhook requests
+- **Data Transformation Workflow**: Create a workflow for processing and transforming data
+- **External Service Integration Workflow**: Create a workflow that integrates with external services

+Each prompt has variables that can be customized when generating a workflow, such as workflow name, schedule expression, webhook path, and more.

 ## Usage Examples

 In the `examples` directory, you'll find examples and instructions for setting up and using n8n Workflow Builder with Claude App: